zjestrella-r7/plugin-sdk-docs/SPEC.md

 Plugins support any number of `triggers` or `actions`.
 Plugins are defined using a `plugin.spec.yaml`, and a plugin shell can be codegen'd using `komand plugin generate [python|go] <path/to/plugin.spec.yaml>`.

+When writing plugins, it's recommended to work directly out of the `plugins` repository.
+Locate your `plugins.spec.yaml` to `plugins/plugin.spec.yaml` and generate the skeleton from there so it fits nicely with the other plugins.

 ## Example: Creating a plugin

 ### Step 1: Defining the Plugin Specification